Quinn Finley: College

 Finley began his collegiate career at Wisconsin during the 2023–24 season.
 In his freshman year, he recorded ten goals and six assists in 36 games.
 His 16 points ranked third on the team among freshmen.
 On January 12, 2024, in a game against Lindenwood, he scored his first career hat-trick.
 Following his freshman year he gained ten pounds of muscle.
 Entering the 2024 Holiday Face–Off, he was tied for the NCAA lead with 12 goals.
 He scored at least a point in 15 of Wisconsin's first 18 games.

+Professional

+On April 15, 2026, the New York Islanders announced that the club had signed Quinn Finley to a two-year, entry-level contract.

 International play

 On December 16, 2023, Finley was named to the United States men's national junior ice hockey team to compete at the 2024 World Junior Ice Hockey Championships.
 During the tournament, he recorded one goal and one assist in seven games and won a gold medal.

+Quinn Finley competed for the U.S. Collegiate Selects team at the 2025 Spengler Cup.